Approximate Circular Pattern Matching: -Mismatch k-Mismatch CPM in the Model

 \subsection{A Faster Algorithm for the Decision Version of \texorpdfstring{$k$-Mismatch}{k-Mismatch} CPM}

-Two aligned misperiods can correspond to zero or one mismatch, while each misaligned misperiod always yields one mismatch.
+Two aligned misperiods can correspond to zero or one mismatch, while each misaligned misperiod always yields one mismatch; cf.\ \cref{fig:setting}.
 Let us recall that $I=\Misp(U,Q)$ and $J=\Misp(V,\rot_r(Q))$.
-We define the following \emph{mismatch correcting} function that function corrects \emph{surplus mismatches}:
+We define the following \emph{mismatch correcting} function that can be used to correct \emph{surplus mismatches}:

 Further, let $\Surplus(i,j)\,=\,\sum_{t=0}^{m-1} \nabla(i+t,j+t)$.